GauravKanwat/Game-simulation-GPU/readme.md

-# Game Simulation with GPU Acceleration
+# Parallel Game Simulation using GPU

 This project contains a game simulation logic that utilizes GPU acceleration for parallel operations.
 The core logic is implemented in the `CS23M024.cu` file using CUDA.